-A student should submit to the Office of the Registrar a written request that identifies the record(s) the student wishes to inspect by completing HSCEP OP 77.13 Attachment B Student Request To Access Education Records onsite inspection or review of his/her education record.
-The student may then have a right to receive copies of the education record at the student's expense after evaluation of the circumstances by the Office of the Registrar.
+A student should submit to the Office of the Registrar a written request that identifies the record(s) the student wishes to inspect by completing HSCEP OP 77.13 Attachment B Student Request To Access Education Records

 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.